HELOC Calculator.

 This calculator enables homeowners to estimate how large of a credit line they may qualify for given the appraised value of their home & any outstanding mortgage debt they have against the property.
 Various lenders allow borrowers to qualify for different Loan-to-Value (LTV) ratios.
 Lenders which allow borrowers to tap a higher percent of their home's value typically charge higher rates of interest to protect against the risk of default.

-Current Columbus HELOC rates from our lender network are published under the calculator to help you calculate using real market data and obtain a favorable rate on your home equity line of credit.
+Current Cambridge HELOC rates from our lender network are published under the calculator to help you calculate using real market data and obtain a favorable rate on your home equity line of credit.

 Credit Line Qualification Calculator

-Current Columbus Home Equity Line of Credit Rates
+Current Cambridge Home Equity Line of Credit Rates

-The following table highlights current HELOC rates from lenders serving the Columbus area.
+The following table highlights current HELOC rates from lenders serving the Cambridge area.

 Primary Strategies to Leverage Your Home Equity